 Jobs help urged as BAE Systems set to announce cuts

-The announcement, expected in the next few days, is likely to mainly affect sites at Warton and Samlesbury in Lancashire.
+The announcement is likely to mainly hit sites at Warton and Samlesbury in Lancashire, where aircraft assembly takes place.

 The Government is being urged to help save jobs at defence giant BAE Systems, which is set to announce cuts at sites making the Eurofighter Typhoon jet.

-Labour described the news as “devastating”, while unions were seeking information, having been braced for cuts because of a lack of future work.

-The announcement, expected in the next few days, is likely to mainly affect sites at Warton and Samlesbury in Lancashire, where aircraft assembly takes place.
+The announcement, which unions expect to be made on Tuesday, is likely to mainly hit sites at Warton and Samlesbury in Lancashire, where aircraft assembly takes place.

 A BAE Systems spokesman said: “BAE Systems continually reviews its operations to make sure we are performing as effectively and efficiently as possible, delivering our commitments to existing customers and ensuring we are best placed to secure future business.